 On 6th April 2022, the legislation regarding divorce changed meaning that couples are no longer required to apportion blame on to one party to seek a divorce.

-The only ground for divorce in England and Wales is the, “Irretrievable breakdown of the marriage”.
-This can be evidenced by one of five factors:
+Previously, the only ground for divorce in England and Wales was the “Irretrievable breakdown of the marriage”, which was evidenced by one of five factors:

-The party who commences the divorce is known as the “Petitioner”.
-The party who receives the petition is the “Respondent”.
+Under the new legislation, a couple does not need to use unreasonable behaviour or adultery as a reason for their marriage ending.
+The party who commences the divorce was known as the “Petitioner” and the party who receives the petition is the “Respondent”.
+Under the new legislation, the petitioner will now be called the “Applicant”.
 You must have been married for at least one year before you are permitted to petition for divorce.

-Pronouncement of Decree Absolute does not sever the financial claims married spouses have against each other for capital, income and pensions.
+Pronouncement of the Final Order does not sever the financial claims married spouses have against each other for capital, income and pensions.
 Dismissal of claims can only be achieved by a Consent Order.

-At Parker Bullen, all our Family Solicitors have experience in acting for Petitioners and Respondents in all the divorce options to support the irretrievable breakdown requirement.
+At Parker Bullen, all our Family Solicitors have experience in acting for Petitioners (now Applicants) and Respondents in all the divorce options.

 We offer a free no obligation initial consultation.
 Taking legal advice at an early stage can often avoid potential pitfalls and can enable you to resolve matters sooner.